bernhardAxonIvy/doc/source/designer-guide/ivyscript/editor.rst

    IvyScript Editor

-The normal editors expect you to enter either a script with multiple statements (e.g. a script, that contains semicolons) which performs a certain task, or just an expression that evaluates to a certain value.
+The normal editors expect you to enter either a script with multiple statements (e.g., a script, that contains semicolons) which performs a certain task, or just an expression that evaluates to a certain value.